gbmhunter/ZephyrCppToolkit/README.md

 target_link_libraries(app PRIVATE ZephyrCppToolkit_Real)
 ```

+## Examples

+The `examples/` directory contains some examples of how to use the library.

+* `examples/IntegrationTest`: An example of how to use this library to perform integration testing.
+This tests essentially the entire application, including multiple threads.
+Mock peripherals are passed into the application.
+This example also demonstrates the folder structure, with most of the application code in the `src/` directory setup as a CMake `INTERFACE` library, and then two executables defined in the `real/` and the `test/` directories.

 ## Mutex

 The Mutex class is a wrapper around the Zephyr mutex API.
 It provides a RAII style `MutexLockGuard` which automatically unlocks the mutex when it goes out of scope.
 This reduces the risk of you forgetting to unlock the mutex for all execution paths in your function.